YuwanIvan/yuwanivan.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year Ph.D. condidate from [School of Mathematical Sciences](https://math.pku.edu.cn), [Peking University](https://pku.edu.cn).
 I am very fortunate to be advised by Prof. Lan Wu.
-My research interest includes high-dimensional statistics and biostatistics.

 Previously, I received a BS in Financial Mathematics from Peking University in 2020.